 Regular meetings of the City Council shall be on the first and third Thursday of each month at 5:30 p.m. in Council chambers.
-Work sessions and executive sessions will be held before the regular session and may continue after the regular session.
+The regular session of the City Council shall begin at 6:30, but work sessions and executive sessions will be held before the regular session and may continue after the regular session.
 The City Council may, by majority vote at a regular meeting, change the days or times of meetings as circumstances may necessitate.
 Please refer to Section 1.331 of the Code of Ordinances for more information on meeting specifications.